 4. Decoupling the ratings prompt from a predictive question (“Do you love?”) is now recommended as best practice

-Decoupling refers to targeting customers for ratings separate from an audience that sees the Apptentive Love Dialog and/or showing the Rating Dialog at another point in your customers app journey that is not immediately after the Love Dialog → Yes flow.
+Decoupling refers to targeting customers for ratings separate from an audience that sees the Alchemer Mobile (formerly Apptentive) Love Dialog and/or showing the Rating Dialog at another point in your customers app journey that is not immediately after the Love Dialog → Yes flow.

-Because we know you’ll see a huge uptick in the percentage of people willing to rate with an in-apt prompt, the best way to ensure a steady rating throughout the year is to decouple the Apptentive Love Dialog and the ratings dialog.
+Because we know you’ll see a huge uptick in the percentage of people willing to rate with an in-apt prompt, the best way to ensure a steady rating throughout the year is to decouple the Alchemer Mobile (formerly Apptentive) Love Dialog and the ratings dialog.

 Decoupling the Love and Ratings Dialogs ensures you stretch out your rating opportunities over the year to keep your rating consistent.
 It also allows you to track the pulse of your customers’ sentiment over time and ask a simple question of “Do you love?” more frequently.
 It’s lightweight (with a 94% response rate), and your customers can go back to what they were doing quickly, while affording you the opportunity for direct, frequent feedback if things are not going well.

 Decoupling also helps ensure you have a constant pulse on customer happiness, as well as a steady stream of new ratings throughout the year to keep your overall rating high.